lcnetdev/scriptshifter/NOTES.md

 Q: Shall spaces around the `=` sign be ignored?

+A (RB): Very likely yes, spaces are represented in the legacy files by underscores.

 Q: What are the `_` at the end of some mappings, e.g. `U+4E00=yi_` for Chinese?
 Are they supposed to add a space where the underscore appears?

+A (RB): Yes.

 ## `ReRomanizeRecord.bas`